 Steviol glycosides dietary exposures from VLED were calculated for each individual consumer in the Australian national nutrition survey (2 years and above) using their individual consumption records.
 The Harvest program multiplied the specified concentrations of steviol glycosides for an individual food by the amount of the food that an individual has consumed in order to estimate the exposure to steviol glycosides from each food.
 Once this had been completed for all the foods specified to contain steviol glycosides, the total amount of steviol glycosides consumed from all foods was summed for each individual.
 For this application all foods relates to all VLEDs consumed by each respondent.
 Where results are expressed on a body weight basis, each individual's body weight was used.
-Mean and 90th percentile dietary exposures for the population on a body weight basis were compared to the ADI for risk characterisation purposes.
+Mean and 90th percentile dietary exposures were then derived from the individuals' ranked exposures.
+Estimated dietary exposures for the population on a body weight basis were compared to the ADI for risk characterisation purposes.